rafal42/qreds/README.md

 end
 ```

-Let's now consider another value of params: `{ "filters": { "value_eq": 42} }`.
+Let's now consider another set of params: `{ "filters": { "value_eq": 42} }`.
-If we didn't define the Functor `Filters::Product::ValueEq` it couldn't be found.
+If we didn't define the Functor `Filters::Product::ValueEq`, a matching class couldn't be found.
 Instead, the work is directed to a catch-all Functor.
-Now, depending on the reducer's config (in this case - the `filter` reducer's config), the following come into play:
+Now, depending on the specific reducer's config (in this case - the `filter` reducer's config), the following come into play:
 - `config.operator_mapping` - defines how suffixes should be translated; the `filter` reducer defines, for example, it maps the `eq` suffix to `=` for use in AR queries; so when the `value_eq` is passed, the final result of the functor is roughly: `query.where('value = ?', value)`.
 - `config.default_lambda(query, attr_name, value, operator)` - defines the lambda which is used every time when a Functor cannot be found; so when the catch-all functor executes, it delegates the logic to the lambda.
 Receives the query, name of the attribute (params `key`), the value of the attribute (`value`), the `operator` transformed with `operator_mapping` (if the mapping is present).